Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 2. Click and hold the ![Sort](../../Assets/Icons/Sort01.png "[Sort]") (Sort) button to the left of the attribute group you want to move to another position in the list.

-3. By using drag and drop, move the selected attribute group to the desired position in the list.
+3. Move the selected attribute group to the desired position in the list by using drag and drop.

 4. Click the [SAVE] button in the upper right corner.
   The new attribute group order has been saved.
 The *Edit attribute groups* view is closed.